rdbo/libmem/docs/api/c/LM_EnumModules.md

 # Description

-Enumerates all the modules in the calling processes, sending them to a callback function.
+Enumerates all the modules in the calling process, sending them to a callback function.

 # Parameters